 Signal transfer only when actuated – circuit is closed or open as long as the actuation persists

-A lamp whose light is generated by electrical discharge effects in thinned gas.
-Such lamps offer the advantages of low heat loss, a long operating life and excellent shock resistance.
+A lamp with light generated by electrical discharge effects in thinned gases.
+The advantages are low heat loss, long operating life, and excellent shock resistance.

 New Product Introduction